nosana-ci/nosana-programs/docs/rewards.md

 #### Account Info

+The following 7 account addresses should be provided when invoking this instruction.

 | Name                   | Type                                                                                    | Description                                                                                       |
 |------------------------|-----------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------|
 | `mint`                 | <FontIcon icon="pencil" color="lightgrey" /><FontIcon icon="key" color="lightgrey" />   | The token Mint address for this instruction.                                                      |